• Skip to primary navigation

 • Cook until it becomes thick like shown below.
 Add ghee at the final stage if its sticks too much.

-• Add cardamom powder mix well and switch off.
+• Add a pinch of cardamom powder mix well and switch off.

 • When the mixture is warm make small balls and keep it ready.